shrinerb/shrine/doc/plugins/derivation_endpoint.md

-For most options passed to `plugin :derivation_endpoint`, `Shrine.derivation_endpoint`, `Shrine.derivation_response`, or `Shrine::UploadedFile#derivation_response`, the value to be a block that returns a dynamic result.
-The block will be evaluated within the context of a `Shrine::Derivation` instance, allowing you to access information about the current derivation:
+For most options passed to `plugin :derivation_endpoint`, `Shrine.derivation_endpoint`, `Shrine.derivation_response`, or `Shrine::UploadedFile#derivation_response`, the value can also be a block that returns a dynamic result.
+The block will be evaluated within the context of a [`Shrine::Derivation`](#derivation-api) instance, allowing you to access information about the current derivation:

 ```rb
 plugin :derivation_endpoint, disposition: -> {